franrruiz/shopper-src/README.md

 ## Options

-Here we describe the full list of options (it is a long list!).
+Here we describe the full list of options (warning: it is a long list!).
 For a description of the data format or output files, see the next sections.

 **Options to configure the input/output.**